michaelnuzzo/CompressOScope/README.md

 # CompressOScope

-The compressoscope is an application which allows you to calculate and visualize a compressor's gain in real time.
+The CompressOScope is an application which allows you to calculate and visualize a compressor's gain in real time.

 The CompressOScope was built with openFrameworks 0.11.0.